microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 Make sure you have completed the pre-work covered in the previous challenge: [Challenge00 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge00-Prerequistes/ReadMe.md).

-* **Azure Subscription**: You will need permissions to perform CRUD operations in the Subscription.
+* **Azure Subscription**: You will need permissions to perform CRUD operations in your Azure subscription.

-* **Create Secondary AD tenant**: Azure API for FHIR needs to be deployed in Active Directory tenants for Data control plane authorization and Resource control plane for resources.
-Most of the companies lock down Active Directory App Registration for security where you can't publish App, register roles or grant permissions.
-So, you will create local Active Directory which is free.
-This will
-   * Go to Portal, navigate to Azure Active Directory.
-Click "Create a tenant".
-Give it a name for example: "{yourname}fhirad" for Organization name and Initial domain name and click Create.
-This will be referred to as **Secondary AD** in this page for clarity.

-* **PowerShell modules**: Primary script deployer is going to be PowerShell.
-Using either the Azure PowerShell or Windows PowerShell and make sure you are running it as administrator.
+* **Install prerequisite PowerShell modules**: While there are other options, we recommend PowerShell scripts to provision your Azure API for FHIR resources.
+You can use either Azure PowerShell or Windows PowerShell and make sure you are running it as an administrator.
+(Right-click the PowerShell icon and choose Run as Administrator.)
    * Get PowerShell module version: Make sure your version is 5.1.19041.1.
 If not, install this version.

    ```powershell